You may think of stress as a bad thing — but it is actually a bodily response that has some benefits.

 Focus on the things you can control

 Take climate change, for example.
 “There are lots of things related to climate change that are out of our control.
 We don’t set the laws, and we can’t control the companies.
 But what we can do is recycle.
 We can use a hybrid car.
-We can support politicians and companies that are engaged in climate change,” Wright said.
+We can support politicians and companies that are engaged in climate change,” Wright says.
 Focusing on what you can control gives you more agency and less of a sense of hopelessness.

-Here’s what to do when stress gets to be too much
+Stress management tips: What to do when stress gets to be too much

 Stress at a constant high level is not helpful or beneficial.
 So, as much as possible, you want to take steps to reduce chronic stress and give yourself breaks in between stressful events or situations:

-- Cover the basics — eat right, drink enough water, get enough sleep and make time for the things you enjoy doing.
+- Cover the basics.
+Eat right, drink enough water, get enough sleep and make time for the things you enjoy doing.

 - If you’re feeling stress physically — you grit your teeth, tense your muscles or have headaches — try stress-reduction techniques like walking and diaphragmatic breathing to reduce that physical response.